bevyengine/bevy-website/content/contribute/helping-out/how-you-can-help.md

 ## Organizing Issues and Pull Requests

-If nothing brings you more satisfaction than seeing every last issue labeled and all resolved issues closed, feel free to hop on [Discord] and ask `@Maintainer` to be added to the Github organization.
+If nothing brings you more satisfaction than seeing every last issue labeled and all resolved issues closed, feel free to hop on [Discord] and ask `@Maintainer` to be added to the GitHub organization.
 Anyone interested in helping us keep things neat and tidy is welcome to join.
 As will be discussed later, this role only requires good faith, a basic understanding of our development process, and a few merged pull requests.

 ## Teaching Others